Are you looking for the perfect picnic areas in Asheville, NC? As locals, these are the best Asheville picnic spots, the Blue Ridge Parkway included.

 Chimney Rock is a destination and will have restrooms, cafes, and a gift shop.
 Chimney Rock is located at 431 Main St, Chimney Rock, NC 28720.

 Lover’s Leap is located in Hot Springs, NC with multiple parking areas and a cute town.
-Grab all of the details for the Lover’s Leap Hike here.
+Read more about all of Asheville’s worthy day trips.

 Rainbow Falls is a popular waterfall hike and picnic area near Asheville, NC located partly in Gorges State Park and the Pisgah National Forest.

-A newer 2020 Hendersonville winery, don’t miss Stone Ashe Vineyards for a gorgeous picnic near Asheville.
+A newer 2020 Hendersonville winery, Stone Ashe Vineyards makes for a gorgeous picnic near Asheville.

 Stone Ashe Vineyards is located at 736 Green Mountain Road In Hendersonville, NC 28792.

-You will have to take all of your trash with you.
-There are no facilities, and please always stay on the marked trails and in designated areas.
+Please remember to take all of your trash with you.
+There are no facilities and stay on the marked trails and in designated areas.

 Save These Asheville Picnic Spots For Later